 Insomnia Causes Overview

 Common causes of insomnia include stress, an irregular sleep schedule, poor sleeping habits, mental health disorders like anxiety and depression, physical illnesses and pain, medications, neurological problems, and specific sleep disorders.
-A combination of these factors can initiate and exacerbate insomnia for many people.
+For many people, a combination of these causes can start and aggravate sleeplessness.

-Insomnia is a common sleep disorder that can make it hard to fall asleep, hard to stay asleep, or cause you to wake up too early and not be able to get back to sleep.
+A common sleep problem called insomnia can make it difficult to get asleep, stay asleep, or lead you to wake up early and have trouble falling back asleep.
 As a result, you may still feel tired when you wake up.
-Insomnia can sap your energy level and mood and your health, work performance, and quality of life.
+Your quality of life, health, energy level, and mood can all be negatively impacted by insomnia.

-How much sleep is enough varies from person to person, but most adults need seven to eight hours a night.
+Individual needs for sleep vary, but most individuals need seven to eight hours per night.

 Insomnia symptoms may include: